kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Rationale/FAQ

+### Q. Why do we limit the number of in flight reviews?

+The maintainers have work that comes from outside of the GitHub repository that needs to be prioritized along with user contributions.
+Controlling the volume of pull request reviews and prioritizing completing the in flight reviews over new reviews should result in a shorter time to merge and release a contributor's change for a feature requested by the community.
+It will also reduce the amount of context switching for the maintainers, allowing them to focus on giving high quality feedback to users.
+As we use this framework to process existing feature requests, we can revisit what the in flight limit should be.
 ### Q. Why do we require issues to be opened instead of just pull requests?

 Having a defined process for intake reduces the burden on deciding which way is